mvallet91/ELAT/_docs/index.md

 redirect_from: /docs/index.html
 ---

-### Quick Guide
-1. Go to the ELAT [homepage](https://mvallet91.github.io/untitled/) on Google Chrome *(it's highly recommended that you close all other tabs on your Chrome browser, as well as other applications on your computer)*
-2. Click on **Upload Files**
-3. Upload all metadata files for a **single course** (unzipped) and reload the page when prompted
-4. Upload all **log files** between the starting and ending dates of the course and reload the page when prompted
-5. Some main indicators and plots will be generated in the page
-6. With the **download** buttons, the processed information can be obtained in csv format for further analysis

-### Project
+### The Project
-Based on the [edx-analysis](https://github.com/chauff/edx-analysis) tool, this is a web-based solution to parse the edX log and metadata files, into different possible outputs, ranging from csv files to visualizations. edX log files contain all learners' activity for all the courses of an institution, and filtering the useful information for a researcher or instructor of a particular course may be time consuming and challenging, especially for users with less computer-related experience.
+Based on the [edx-analysis](https://github.com/chauff/edx-analysis) approach, ELAT is a web-based tool to parse the edX metadata and logfiles into a database that can generate different outputs, mainly **csv** files and visualizations.
+Given that each edX logfile contain the interactions of **all** learners for **all** the courses of an institution throughout a day, filtering the useful information for a researcher or instructor of a particular course may be time consuming and challenging.
+Here is where ELAT shines, as it handles all the pre-processing of the logfiles and generates structured data that can be used for further analysis, such as learning experiments in R or Python.
 The process is fully executed in client side (on the browser) to minimize privacy and security risks.

+#### Who is ELAT for?
+- Researchers and educators interested in analyzing and experimenting on the edX platform, using the information generated through log files (especially users with less programming experience).

 #### Processing Details/Limitations
 - Currently ELAT can only store a **single course** at a time, but the database can be easily deleted and then other courses can be analysed